waldenraines/e2e-interview-test/README.md

 ## Running Tests

 ### Run the tests in headless mode
-You can run the tests once in headless mode to check they are passing:
+You can run the tests in headless mode to quickly check they are passing:

 ```bash
 npm run test